-The All Database Landscape shows the different databases available to a user today.
-There are different storage required depending on the structure of the data, where in the lifetime the data is and what kinds of workload is run against the data.
+The All Database Landscape shows the different databases available to users today.
+Each has its own storage requirements, depending on the structure of the data, where the data is in the database lifetime, and what kind of workload is run against the data.

-Businesses typically run their primary business on a primary database.
-These are usually able to take a high volume of writes.
-Some of these also provide real-time analytics, but others don’t, and this is a critical differentiating factor.
-Legacy SQL databases are being challenged by both NoSQL and NewSQL databases, which provide scale-out for growth.
+Companies typically run their primary business on a primary database, which is usually able to take a high volume of writes.
+Some of these databases also provide real-time analytics, but others don’t, and this differentiating factor is critical.
+Legacy SQL databases are being challenged by both NoSQL and NewSQL databases, which provide scale-out capabilities for growth.
 These newer databases are the primary choice for most new applications being developed today and are slowly replacing some legacy installations.

-The file stores provide cost efficient and scalable storage.
-These are primarily used for blob storage.
-For example, an online file storage solution would store the files here, but it uses a primary database to keep information about users, file versioning, etc.
+File stores provide cost-efficient and scalable storage, and are used primarily for blob storage.
+For example, an online file storage solution would store the files there, but use a primary database to keep information about users, file versioning, etc.

-The specialized data stores are narrowly focused on a particular problem and are usually put alongside the primary database to handle a very specialized use cases such as text search for Solr, multiple caching solutions and graph database for finding social connections.
+Specialized data stores are narrowly focused on a particular problem and are usually put alongside the primary database to handle very specialized use cases, such as text search for Solr, as multiple caching solutions, and as a graph database for finding social connections.